Owner Portal Tenant Portal

 90-Day Rent Increase Notice

 Washington State law (RCW 59.18.140) requires at least 90 days' written notice before a rent increase takes effect.
-VPMG issues this notice on time, in the correct form, fully documented — every time.
-Missing this deadline invalidates the increase and resets the clock entirely.
-We also keep every increase within HB 1217's statewide cap (7% plus CPI or 10%, whichever is less), honor the first-year rent freeze for new tenancies, and ensure month-to-month rent never exceeds the comparable fixed-term rate by more than 5%.
+VPMG issues this notice on time, in the correct form, and fully documented — every time, since missing the deadline invalidates the increase.
+We also keep every increase within HB 1217's statewide cap of 7% plus CPI or 10%, whichever is less, and honor the first-year rent freeze for new tenancies.

 06